Fit an oblique random survival forest

 .- split_min_stat

 (character) The type of out-of-bag predictions to compute while fitting the ensemble.
-Valid options are
+Valid options for any tree type:

 'none' : don't compute out-of-bag predictions

-'risk' : predict the probability of having an event at or before
+'risk' : probability of event occurring at or before

 oobag_pred_horizon